iamdtang/itp/public/assignments/mvc2.md

 ### Submission

-To submit, push this code up to a repository named __itp405-spring2016-laravel__ on the __master__ branch.
+To submit, push this code up to a repository named __itp405-spring2016-laravel__ on the __master__ branch and email myself and the TA (dongyanc@usc.edu).
 Please don't create different branches for each assignment.